kuroji-fusky/kurojifusky.com/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

-The source code of `kurojifusky.com` is written in Astro with Lit components.
+The source code of `kurojifusky.com` is written in Astro + Svelte.

 ## Project structure